 - Describe a challenging situation you’ve encountered, how you handled it and what you learned from the experience.

 Plan to request a letter of recommendation from an individual who can speak to your performance in an academic or professional setting, and your leadership potential.
-Other recommendations may include professors, colleagues or fellow members of community or professional organizations.
-Letters of recommendation can be uploaded directly to DMU at www.dmu.edu/letters.
+The letter of recommendation can be uploaded directly to DMU at www.dmu.edu/letters.

 Application materials may be submitted to DMU at: